O JARGON BUSTER

 - The point where the course

-but occasionally you will have to follow a taped route.
+occasionally you will have to follow a taped

-Often you need to find a map between the Start
+route.
+Often you need to find a map between

 - Street Orienteering

-competitors taking a pen or pencil and writing down answers to
+punches, competitors taking a pen or pencil and writing

 - String course